This post may contain affiliate links, view our disclosure policy.

-If you’re look for an easy recipe for pasta salad then you found it!
+If you’re look for an easy Italian pasta salad recipe then you found it!

 I have found that the best & easiest to make pasta salads use bottled salad dressing.
 It sounds crazy and I know some may totally disagree because it's not "homemade" but I am telling you that it really does make pasta salad so easy to make and so flavorful.

 HOW TO MAKE ITALIAN PASTA SALAD